pepi99/absa/README.md

 # Note!

 The pipeline `IS NOT` used for training.
 It just wraps a couple of components to make easier structuring the code.
-If you want to train a model yourself, you can just create a new sentiment model component and integrate it in the code.
+If you want to train a model yourself, you can just create a new sentiment model component and integrate it in the code (see PyABSA or scalac's implementation).
+Put your model in one of the checkpoints directories

 # How it works